-For the first BE PART fieldwork at SSW we will be working with artist collective Myvillages.
-Over the next 2 years we are looking to bring people together who use informal economies in their everyday lives.
-Together we will create an international co-learning programme called The Rural School of Economics.
+For the first BE PART fieldwork at SSW we will be working with Kathrin Böhm and Wapke Feenstra from artist collective Myvillages.
+Over the next 2 years we will work together on an international trans-local programme called The Rural School of Economics.

 The Rural School of Economics sets out to value and share the decentralised, self-organised and creative ways we get together and live.
-We will explore how everyday lived experience of the rural is key to a collective, anti-capitalist and ecologically conscious future.
+We will explore how everyday lived experience of the rural is key to a collective, anti-capitalist and ecologically conscious future, and how a rural mindset need not to be defined by geography.
 We have ambitions for this project to grow into a long-term networked alliance of people, groups and cultural/ civic organisations who connect traditional and progressive economic cultures.

 If you live close to SSW and are interested in taking part, or just want to hear more about The Rural School of Economics, please get in touch!
 We would love to hear from you.
 Contact Jenny – jenny[at]ssw.org.uk or phone us on 01464 861372.